hoplaahei/hoplaahei.github.io/_posts/2014-06-13-gentoo-with-uefi-and-btrfs-root.md

 published: true
 ---

-**NOTE: This guide assumes basic knowledge of \*nix such as how to enter terminal commands.
+**NOTE: This guide assumes basic knowledge of Linux, such as how to enter terminal commands.**

 Get the [minimal install cd](http://www.gentoo.org/main/en/where.xml) for your architecture (e.g, amd64).